 The functional currency of the Company is the Canadian dollar.
-The functional currency of the Company's Australian subsidiary is the Australian dollar, which is determined to be the currency of the primary economic environment in which the subsidiary operates.
+The functional currency of the Company's Australian subsidiary is the Australian dollar, and the functional currency of the Company's USA subsidiary is the US dollar, which has been determined to be the currency of the primary economic environment in which the subsidiaries operate.